demisto/content/Packs/SplunkPy/Integrations/SplunkPy/README.md

     - Incoming And Outgoing - Changes in XSOAR incidents and Splunk notables will be reflected in both directions.
     - None - Turns off incident mirroring.
 5. Optional: Check the *Close Mirrored XSOAR Incident* integration parameter to close the Cortex XSOAR incident when the corresponding notable is closed on Splunk side.
    If used, you can also specify which Splunk status labels should result in closure on XSOAR using the *Splunk Status Labels to Mirror* field.
 (Set to "Closed" by default.
 Can be a comma-separated list.).
-To mirror all status labels that are marked as "End Status" on Splunk, enter "End-Status".
+To mirror all status labels that are marked as "End Status" on Splunk, enter "End-Status" (a shortcut to avoid specifying them all).
 6. Optional: Check the *Close Mirrored Splunk Notable Event* integration parameter to close the Splunk notable when the corresponding Cortex XSOAR incident is closed.
 7. Fill in the **timezone** integration parameter with the timezone the Splunk Server is using.
 Newly fetched incidents will be mirrored in the chosen direction.